-What seemed routine in a buying, renting, or selling process - home viewings, interested buyers, motivated sellers, and rent enquiries - has now adapted a new theme in the mechanics of the property market.
-It’s been challenging ever since.
+The routine process of buying, renting, or selling a property - as well as home viewings, interested buyers, motivated sellers, and rent enquiries - were forced to adapt to the "new normal" and the mechanics of the property market have changed.

-How long will it last?
+How long will the pandemic last?
 The answer is uncertain.

-Fortunately, the Real Estate Market has seen it all; outbreaks, economic recessions, employment redundancies, shifts from seller’s market to buyer’s market, lower interest rates, and the list goes on.
+Fortunately, the Real Estate Market has seen it all; from outbreaks, economic recessions, employment redundancies, shifts from a seller’s market to a buyer’s market, lower interest rates, the list goes on.

-For instance, instead of meeting an agent in person for buying or selling a house, clients have the privilege of video chatting, skyping, or simply chatting via Google hangouts.
+Specific to the real estate sector, this means instead of meeting an agent in person for buying or selling a house, clients have the privilege of video chatting, skyping, or simply chatting via Google hangouts or Zoom.

-Who knows, a virtual tour might soon become a real estate ritual in PNG.
-If COVID-19 is currently rewriting the book of human interactions, then perhaps “virtual real estate tours” might qualify as a chapter.
+A virtual tour might soon become a real estate ritual in PNG.
+COVID-19 is currently rewriting the book on human interactions and conducting business remotely, so perhaps “virtual real estate tours” might qualify as a new permanent chapter.

-As a seller, this time around, you have a lot of buyers out there looking to earn the homeowner status.
-All you have to do is anticipate your target buyer.
+As a seller, a lot of buyers are looking to earn the homeowner status.
+It's essential to anticipate your target buyer (and keep an eye on the profile of buyers in PNG).

-As long as you understand that if you have a solid reason to sell and you’re enthusiastic about it, then don’t sit this moment out.
+As long as you understand that if you have a solid reason to sell and you’re enthusiastic about it, then don’t sit on the sidelines.
 You might end up like the fisherman who let the big fish slip away.

 Remember, a house that’s been on the market for quite some time loses value and appeal.

-Should you wait or should you go ahead with the purchase?
+Should you still wait, or should you go ahead with the purchasing property during the pandemic?

-Undeniably, the economic impact of COVID-19 is extensive, affecting everything in its path, from stock market shares to motivated sellers, to the willingness of both a buyer and an agent in a home viewing - enough reasons to make a moment seem odd to purchase a house.
+Undeniably, the economic impact of COVID-19 is extensive, affecting everything, from stock market shares to motivated sellers, to the willingness of both a buyer and an agent to attend a home viewing - enough reasons to raise doubts about purchasing a house.

-But, like sellers, if buying a house at this time is your goal and you’re willing to go the extra mile to achieve it, no matter what, go get it.
+But, like sellers, if buying a house during this period of time is your goal and you’re willing to go the extra mile to achieve it, no matter what, go for it!

-Devise a plan, consider the options that persist over a lockdown, and work towards your goal.
-Even though viewing a home might not be your best option right now, you can always fall back on other viable online media applications to elicit a communication.
+Devise a plan, consider the options that persist with the restrictions, and work towards your goal.
+Even though viewing a home in person might not be your best option right now, you can always fall back on other viable online media applications to elicit communication and information.

-The real estate market doesn't just collapse in a situation like this.
-People will still be looking at houses via the internet, and at this juncture this is where you, as a property agent, want to be.
+The real estate market doesn't just collapse in a extreme situation like this.
+People will still be looking at properties via the internet, and this is where, as a property agent - you want to be prominent.

-At the comfort of your dinner table, lounge room or coffee table, you can easily conduct business with your clients online via Skype, WhatsApp call or Google Hangouts for that matter.
+From the comfort of a dinner table, lounge room or coffee table, agents can still conduct business with clients online via Skype, a WhatsApp call, Zoom, or a Google Hangout.
+COVID-19 has accelerated adaption and technologies.

-While in-person interactions have been restricted to the solace of your home, take advantage of the situation by adapting for your buyers and sellers.
+While in-person interactions have been restricted, take advantage of the situation by adapting for your buyers and sellers and also be ready for when restrictions ease in PNG.

-Worthy of note in the business of real estate, if your clients still insist on viewing a home you’ve recently listed, consider the following advice from WHO:
+Of note in the business of real estate, if your clients still insist on viewing a home you’ve recently listed, consider the following advice from the WHO:

-While the share market is apparently telling a vivid story of its own, the property market wrestles with both stagnant and slowing down.
-Real estate investors and stakeholders have to keep in mind that a house is both a sublime and long-term investment.
+The property market wrestles with both stagnation and slowing demand (just like stock markets).
+Real estate investors and stakeholders have to keep in mind that a property is both desired, and a long-term investment.

-Imagine not having a home to quarantine during this time; what are the risks of you contracting or spreading the Coronavirus?
+Imagine not owning a home to quarantine in during these difficult times; what are the risks of you contracting or spreading the Coronavirus?
+From a social, work, and mental aspect, people have adapted to the situation from the comfort of a home.

-Yes, COVID-19 may be responsible for social distancing, travel bans, and restrictions of movement in your locality, which may prompt real estate buyers, sellers, renters and investors to avoid engaging in substantial transactions.
+Yes, COVID-19 may be responsible for changing the way the world and PNG operate and interacts, and for introducing social distancing to our vocabulary.
+Travel restrictions and restrictions of movement in your locality in PNG, may prompt real estate buyers, sellers, renters and investors to avoid engaging in substantial transactions is a real-world challenge.

-But digital interaction will prevail, as far as the continuity of the property market goes.
+But digital interaction and engagement will prevail, as far as the continuity of the property market goes.

 Here are several practical options you can consider if you wish for your real estate business to endure this pandemic: